Hung2022/css-exercises/foundations/03-grouping-selectors/README.md

 - Does each element have a unique class name?
 - Did you use the grouping selector for styles that both elements share?
 - Did you make separate rules for the styles unique to each element?

+# Personal Notes:
+-Group Selector is better to use on the class rather than on the selector itself.
+At least for this assignment, I first select the button as the group selector instead.
+- Descendant combinator is for nested (no space), and Chain Select is for very specific class(space)